A Guide to High Altitude Oboe Reeds

 With that in mind, the second suggestion for working with this type of reed it to allow a several extra scraping and playing sessions.
 I find reeds with smaller openings and/or lighter cane can be scraped down quickly, but these extremely dense pieces can take a bit longer.
 It is also very important to mention that if a reed doesn’t start to come around in a couple of scraping sessions (not finished, but showing signs of a playable reed), the piece of cane may be too dense.

 If you choose to use tube cane with a higher density, or even with your normal cane of choice, you may want to consider a thinner gouge.
-I find gouging around 57-59 in the center helps tremendously when looking for a more flexible, vibrant reed.
+I find gouging around 57-59 mm in the center helps tremendously when looking for a more flexible, vibrant reed.
 Because we need to take more cane out, a thinner gouge allows the reed to start vibrating sooner and much more freely (especially with thicker cane).
-60mm in the center is standard, but I find that reeds in my personal set up that are gouged over 59 never feel flexible and responsive, no matter how much I scrape out of them.
+60 mm in the center is one recommended standard for American-scrape reeds, but I find that reeds in my personal set up that are gouged over 59 never feel flexible and responsive, no matter how much I scrape out of them.

 Tying your reeds slightly shorter may help the reed seal and create a “wider shape”, therefore making a slightly larger opening.
 However, like the shaper tip, this is a difficult variable to control.
 I tie my reeds at 73mm on a 47mm staple.

 I feel this is an important topic to cover.
 I don’t actually soak my reeds more in the dry climate then I do at sea level, however, they do dry out quickly and completely here between each playing session.
 I find they need to be soaked each time from a completely dry state, which means each time I use the reed (even if it’s only been a few hours), I am soaking them fully for the recommended 1-2 minutes.